bamlab/dev-standards/scrum/timebox.s.md

 ### Purpose of a timebox
 It is hard for people to estimate the amount of time they will have to spend on a specific task, but it is much easier to compare the complexity between two tasks.
 This is why in the scrum method, tickets are estimated according to their complexity: the more difficult they are, the more points they are worth.

 However, to measure the complexity of a ticket the team must know how to develop it.
 And sometimes they cannot know in advance how to do it because there is uncertainty that needs to be removed.
-To overcome the impossibilty to estimate the complexity of tickets, we can use a timebox.
+To overcome the impossibility to estimate the complexity of tickets, we can use a timebox.

 ### What is a timebox ?
 In a timebox the team decides to spend a certain amount of time on the ticket.
 At the end of the timebox, there can be several outcomes, here are a few examples:
 - Several solutions were found, it is up to the PR (product owner) to decide which one he would like to see in his project.
-- The developper decided which is the best solution and had the time to partially or completely code the functionality.
+- The developer decided which is the best solution and had the time to partially or completely code the functionality.
 - During the timebox, no solution was found.

 ### At the end of a timebox